 This shrimp main dish is a French main course.
-It's quick and simple to prepare, and it's best served with couscous and Red Pepper Bean Salad.
+It's quick and simple to prepare, and it's best served with couscous and a side salad.
 The sauce is the main highlight of the dish.
 Read on to discover how it's made.

 - 1 shallot (chopped)

 - 2 tablespoons lemon juice

 - 1 tablespoon heavy cream

 - 1/16 teaspoon white pepper

 - 3/4 pound medium shrimp (rinsed and deveined)